 Furthermore, trading on cryptocurrency exchanges also comes with considerable security issues.
 Most digital asset exchanges are not regulated, and in some cases, the founding team and legal structure are barely known.
 There have been several cases in the past of exchanges getting hacked or scamming its users, hence, most investors will probably feel uneasy about sending considerable amounts to them in order to conduct a trade.

-Types of OTC trading
+Types of cryptocurrency OTC markets

 There are 3 main ways in which a cryptocurrency OTC trade can occur: P2P, through a trading desk, or on a decentralized dark pool.
 Let’s dive deeper into how exactly each of them works.